Gabrieliam42/Documentation_Crawler/README.md

 ## Requirements:

+There is a requirements.txt available.

-This script requires Playwright for Python along with Chromium to be installed.
+Also this script requires Playwright for Python along with Chromium to be installed.